 The result should be quick and expected.

 Give users what they want.
 What do users want?
-You got the answer to this question (right?) at the preparatory stage, doing marketing research.
-Check what users want, test the product, collect feedback.
+You got the answer to this question (right?) at the preparatory stage by doing market research.
+Check what users want, test the product, and collect feedback.
 Do not forget that you have created a product to solve end-users' problems, not yours.